 When missionary Micah Wilder set his sights on bringing a Baptist congregation into the Church of Jesus Christ of Latter-day Saints, he had no idea that he was the one about to be changed.
 Yet when he finally came to know the God of the Bible, Micah had no choice but to surrender himself—no matter the consequences.

 The Action Bible: God's Redemptive Story (2010)

 The Action Bible presents 215 fast-paced narratives in chronological order, making it easier to follow the Bible's historical flow-and reinforcing the build-up to its thrilling climax.

-- very valuable illustration, but naturally no alternative to the Bible
+*very valuable illustration for both children and adults, but naturally no alternative to the Bible.

 A Voice in the Wind (1993)

 A Voice in the Wind transports readers back to Jerusalem during the first Jewish-Roman War, some seventy years after the death of Christ.
 The narrative is centred on an ill-fated romance between a steadfast slave girl, Hadassah, and Marcus, the brother of her owner and a handsome aristocrat.

 Ray Comfort was christened "Banana Man" by the world's most famous atheist, professor Richard Dawkins and then mocked worldwide by the atheist community.
 It was then that something strange and wonderful began to happen.
 Millions came under the sound of the everlasting Gospel, all because of that humiliating name: Banana Man.
 So if you're afraid of looking foolish as a Christian, this true story not only will fascinate, delight, and encourage you, it will help you to see God's hand in your life and bring your own fears into perspective.